jamesspearsv/libstats-node/README.md

 ```bash
 npx knex seed:run
 ```

+Migration and seeds files can be found in `./api/src/db/migrations` and `./api/src/db/seeds` respectively

 Use the `--env production` flag to seed a production database. **Only seed a production database once to avoid data lose**